Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### Adding invoice lines (lineItems) to request

-For some payment methods (such as Klarna & Affirm), it is necessary to provide [line item details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/latest/payments__reqParam_lineItems) in `makePaymentRequest`.
+For some payment methods (such as Klarna & Affirm), it is necessary to provide [line item details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/latest/payments__reqParam_lineItems) within the `makePaymentRequest`.

-The extension module can add the line item details for you, but you need to do following steps:
+Extension module can generate line item details automatically if either `addCommercetoolsLineItems` property is set to`true` within the `makePaymentRequest` or `addCommercetoolsLineItems` flag is set to `true` within your extension [configuration](./HowToRun.md#other-configurations).
+In case you would like to override the generation of the lineItems please provide within the `makePaymentRequest` own `lineItems` data.

 - The commercetools payment [referenced in the commercetools cart](https://docs.commercetools.com/http-api-projects-carts#add-payment).
 - To use commercetools lineItems, do not include `lineItems` field in the `makePaymentRequest`, otherwise the extension module will use provided lineItems already passed by `makePaymentRequest`.